Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Results

-The panels (a),(b),(c) in Fig.~\ref{fig:fig3} illustrate the estimator of the correlator $\Delta F_2^{(e)}(M^2)$ as a function of $M^2$ for the original data sets ``C"+C, ``Si"+Si and Pb+Pb respectively.
-For ``Si"+Si an intermittency effect shows up for $M^2 > 6000$ (see Fig.~(1b)).
+The panels (a),(b),(c) in Fig.~\ref{fig:DF2M} show the estimator of the correlator $\Delta F_2^{(e)}(M^2)$ as a function of $M^2$ for the original data sets ``C"+C, ``Si"+Si and Pb+Pb respectively.
+For ``Si"+Si an intermittency effect shows up for $M^2 > 6000$ (see Fig.~\ref{fig:F2M}b).
 Therefore we used this as the lower value of $M^2$ ($M^2_{min}$) in our fits.
-The intermittency index $\phi_2$ for each of the three considered systems was then determined from a PF to the corresponding correlator $\Delta F_2^{(e)}(M)$.
+The intermittency index $\phi_2$ for the ``Si" + Si system was then determined from a PF to the corresponding correlator $\Delta F_2^{(e)}(M)$.
+For ``C"+C and Pb+Pb the values of $\Delta F_2^{(e)}(M^2)$ scatter around zero.
+Therefore an intermittency effect is not present in these two systems.